1975 Formula One season

 Niki Lauda, driving for Ferrari, won the first of his three world championships.

-Emerson Fittipaldi (pictured in 1972) placed second overall.
+Two-time and defending champion Emerson Fittipaldi (pictured in 1974) placed second overall.

 Carlos Reutemann (pictured in 1981) finished third in the standings.

 Ferrari won the International Cup for F1 Manufacturers' title, their first since 11 years prior.

 Brabham finished second in the Manufacturers' Championship.

 McLaren finished third in the Manufacturers' Championship.

 The 1975 Formula One season was the 29th season of FIA Formula One motor racing.
 It featured the 1975 World Championship of F1 Drivers and the 1975 International Cup for F1 Manufacturers which were contested concurrently from 12 January to 5 October over fourteen races.
 The season also included three non-championship Formula One races and a nine race South African Formula One Championship.

 After a strong finish to the season, many observers felt the Brabham team were favourites going into the new year.
 An emotional first win for Carlos Pace in his native São Paulo looked to confirm this, but tyre wear frequently hampered the cars and the initial promise was not maintained.
 In his second year with Ferrari, Niki Lauda was given the keys to the Ferrari 312T, a car that was technically far superior to any of the competition.
 He won his first drivers' title with five wins and a huge margin over second place in the championship.
 Ferrari took home the championship trophy for manufacturers.
 Lauda often referred to 1975 as "the unbelievable year".

 American Mark Donohue died in August, two days after crashing in practice for the Austrian Grand Prix.
+The 1975 season would be the last Formula One season to see a fatality caused by an accident in the rain until the 2014 season when Jules Bianchi died as a result of his injuries following an accident at the 2014 Japanese Grand Prix.
 After the season, in late November, an Embassy Hill airplane crashed in England and all six aboard were killed, including team owner Graham Hill and driver Tony Brise.